sokno/gtm-template/README.md

   	...
 <!-- End Google Tag Manager -->
 ```
-Note: You can ommit the productIdList if there are no products info but orderId and orderAmount are mandatory
+_Note_: You can ommit the productIdList if there are no products but orderId and orderAmount are mandatory
 ### 3. Tag Configuration - Choose Variables
 To create the variable in GTM, click on the Variables tab.
 #### Account Id